Devoted to You (song): Carly Simon and James Taylor version

-The song was also recorded by American singer-songwriters Carly Simon and James Taylor, appearing on Simon's 1978 album, Boys in the Trees.
+The song was also recorded by American singer-songwriters and then-married couple Carly Simon and James Taylor, appearing on Simon's 1978 album, Boys in the Trees.
 Following the smash success of the album's first single "You Belong to Me", Devoted to You was released as the second single, and it also became a Top 40 hit.
 Charting on both the Billboard Pop singles chart and Billboard Adult Contemporary chart, as well as the Hot Country Songs chart.
 The song also charted in Canada, peaking at No. 50.

 Record World said that "The vocal harmonies blend perfectly and [Arif] Mardin's sparse production is, once again, flawless."